-Class Name org.opennms.netmgt.telemetry.protocols.sflow.adapter.SFlowAdapter ------------ --- sFlow Telemetry Adapter
+Class Name org.opennms.netmgt.telemetry.protocols.sflow.adapter.SFlowAdapter ------------ --- -- sFlow Telemetry Adapter sFlow UDP Parser.

-The sFlow Telemetry Adapter is used to handle sFlow telemetry data received and parsed by the sFlow UDP Parser.
 The telemetry data is forwarded to a JSR-223 compatible script (i.e. Beanshell or Groovy) for further processing.
 Using the script extension you can extract the desired metrics from the sFlow messages and persist the results as time series data.